youngmonkeys/ezyfox-server-archetype/src/main/resources/archetype-resources/README.md

 ${symbol_pound}${symbol_pound} Run by ezyfox-server

-To run by `ezyfox-server` you need follow by steps:
+To run by `ezyfox-server` you need to follow by steps:
-1. Download [ezyfox-sever](https://resources.tvd12.com/) (standard version for IoT and full version for normal server)
+1. Download [ezyfox-sever](https://resources.tvd12.com/) (the standard version is for IoT servers and the full version is for normal servers)
 2. Open `build.sh` file and set `EZYFOX_SERVER_HOME` variable, let's say you place `ezyfox-server` at `/Programs/ezyfox-server` so `EZYFOX_SERVER_HOME=/Programs/ezyfox-server`
 3. Run `build.sh` file on your terminal
 4. Open file `EZYFOX_SERVER_HOME/settings/ezy-settings.xml` and add to `<zones>` tag: